We love —

 Perfect for solo travellers, the Single Cabin feels more like a boat's cabin than a hotel room and features a plush single bed, a courtesy tray and first-class amenities.

-MASTER CABIN (10 m²)
+Master Cabin (10 m²)

 Similar to the single cabin with its boat-like feel, the Master Cabin features more space, classic decor and a queen or king-size bed.